ietf-wg-cellar/matroska-specification/diagram.md

 The timestamp is stored in the `CueTime Element` and location is stored in the `CueTrackPositions Element`.

 The `Cues Element` is flexible.
 For instance, `Cues Element` can be used to index every single timestamp of every `Block` or they can be indexed selectively.
-For video files, it is **RECOMMENDED** to index at least the keyframes of the video track.

 ```
 +-------------------------------------+